This Darkness Will Never End

 187-page paperback / 5.5" x 8.5" / ISBN 9781589882010

-Publication Date: 4/22/2025 (available for preorder)
+Publication Date: 4/22/2025 (now shipping)

 The stunning short story collection—available in English for the first time—that established Edith Bruck as a major figure in Italian literature.

-This Darkness Will Never End, the first short story collection by the Hungarian author Edith Bruck, was published to acclaim in Italy in 1962.
+This Darkness Will Never End, the first short story collection by the Hungarian-born author Edith Bruck, was published to acclaim in Italy in 1962.
 After World War II, Bruck, a Holocaust survivor, settled in Rome where she wrote her fable-like stories, recounting the lives of poor Jewish families in Europe before, during, and immediately following the war.

 Beautifully translated from the Italian by Jeanne Bonner, these stories offer a glimpse into a bygone world.
 They testify to the resilience of survivors like Bruck, whom Italian critics initially compared to Anne Frank, deeming her the writer Anne would have become had she survived.